-Nine rounds of Premier League fixtures have provided plenty of raw data to found big decisions, key transfers and wild experiments on, but who will you choose ahead of GW10?
+Numerous rounds of Premier League fixtures have provided plenty of raw data to found big decisions, key transfers and wild experiments on, but who will you choose ahead of GW11?

 - Join our free Fantasy Premier League competition for 2020/21

 Spurs are the defensive titans of 2020/21 so far.
 No team has been airtight, but Jose Mourinho’s men are pretty close having conceded just nine in their opening 10 matches.